Tribute to Philo T. Farnsworth, “The Father of Television”

 The paper Farnsworth wrote as a teenager was his proof in court later on, in 1934, when RCA argued in favor of its own patents.
 Mr. Tolman gave the paper to the court and testified in favor of the young inventor.
 Farnsworth won the case in 1935, and the ruling was later upheld on appeal.
 RCA licensed the patents in 1939 and paid Farnsworth a million dollars for them.

 Farnsworth would continue to invent.
 By the time he died in 1971, he held more than 160 patents.
 His inventions helped develop astronomical telescopes, incubators for babies, electron microscopes and scanners, and infrared lights.
 He helped develop radar as well as non-military uses of atomic energy and nuclear fusion.
 Farnsworth was delighted that his invention that transmitted pictures of astronauts on the moon in 1969.

-Each state is allowed two statues in the Capital Building’s Statuary Hall, and Utah selected Farnsworth as one of its two choices.
-His statue, giving him recognition as the Father of Television, is right next to one of Brigham Young.
+Each state is allowed two statues in the Capital Building’s Statuary Hall.
+Utah selected Farnsworth as one of its two choices.

 Farnsworth Patent for Television System (1927) , The Philo T. Farnsworth Archives.